BullyWiiPlaza/Black-Ops-II-WiiU-Mod-Injector/README.md

 # Black Ops II Wii U Mod Injector

-This is the **[first ever](https://www.youtube.com/watch?v=crrO40OwvHo)** and most advanced mod injector for Black Ops II Wii U, created by BullyWiiPlaza.
+This is the **[first ever](https://www.youtube.com/watch?v=crrO40OwvHo)** and most advanced mod injector for Call of Duty: Black Ops II Wii U, created by **BullyWiiPlaza**.
 It originally came out in 2015 and has been developed since then.
 It comes in 3 different flavours: Standard, development and non-host mod menu.

 ## Download